-Course co-developed by: Cleo Woelfle-Erskine, PhD, Assistant Professor, School of Marine and Environmental Affairs Email: firstname.lastname@example.org.
+Instructor: Cleo Woelfle-Erskine, PhD, Assistant Professor, School of Marine and Environmental Affairs Email: firstname.lastname@example.org.
 Office Hours: Fridays 10:30 am-12 pm and 4-4:30 pm Marine Affairs Building 233.
-Sign up at https://www.wejoinin.com/sheets/plhdb.
+Sign up at https://www.wejoinin.com/sheets/plhdb

 What does it mean to restore nature, and what are practitioners and policy makers doing when they set out to improve degraded ecosystems?
 Ecological restoration is state and federal policy, tribal strategy for upholding treaty rights, grassroots effort, green jobs initiative, profitable private enterprise, and more.
 Restoration critics note that it can enable ecosystem destruction and gentrification, as well as reiterate settler ideas of perfecting and controlling natural processes.
 Ecological restoration can also be a speculative, hopeful action for the continuance of life in the face of anthropogenic damage, and a gesture of inter-species solidarity.
 To this end, restoration needs to be critically challenged—and re-imagined, in all its relations and perspectives.

 This class is for current and future practitioners of ecological restoration, philosophers of the Anthropocene, and interdisciplinary thinkers and writers of all stripes.
 In addition to the usual suspects, we will read anthropology, geomorphology, political ecology, speculative fiction, and community activists’ critical perspectives on ecological restoration.
 We’ll work with proven imaginative and experimental practices to foster ecological restoration that is real, not just greenwashing—and propose future modes of earth belonging and earth repair.